peidacai/espresso-math.github.io/_posts/2016-10-13-General-Assembly-Project03_post.md

 ### 1. Introduction

-In this project, the task was to conduct market research through the lens of a data scientist, and recommend locations for a new liquor store in IOWA state.
-2015 and 2016 Q1 statewide liquor store transactional data was provided for the researchand there were 3 sub-tasks:
+In this project, the task was to conduct market research as a data scientist, and recommend locations for a new liquor store in IOWA state.
+2015 and 2016 Q1 statewide liquor store transactional data was provided for the research and there were 3 sub-tasks:

    - Identify suitable locations for a liquor store owner's expansion plans
    - Create a model to predict future sales